 Look for fish to be in water less than 10 feet deep near structure along the shoreline.
 Good bait choices include slowly fished spinnerbaits and soft plastics.
 Try fishing around the rip rap banks and piers on the north eastern shoreline.
 Some anglers are even having some success from the banks.
-The best fishing is often on a slow fall of the Mississippi River.
+The best fishing is often during this time, on a slow fall of the Mississippi River.

 For bream, look for fish in water 4-8 feet deep, especially around logs brush tops, or other structure.
 Most anglers use crickets, but red worms are also a good bait choice.
-Bream fishing is usually the best early mornings and late evenings during this time of year.
+Bream fishing is usually the best early mornings and late evenings during this time of the year.

 Crappie should be associated with submerged brush tops, lay downs, or other structure in water 8-16 feet deep.
 Most crappie anglers at Ferguson this time of year troll with jigs or minnows.